 - You may only use your phone on a break and in the staff room.
-People who need to contact you should call the school office on 020 8520 1689. - Smoking and vaping are not permitted on or near the site, or in the presence of children. - Don't eat, drink or chew gum in the main nursery; you are invited to eat your lunch in the staff room. - The staff toilet and the accessible toilet are accessed from the main nursery room. - Follow the school's Health & Safety practice, for example: take care when lifting heavy equipment, bending at the knee, and use an elephant stool or the small steps if you need to reach up high, e.g. to put up a display. - If you are to sit at a desk, use the antiseptic wipes provided to clean your workstation (keyboard, phone, screen, on/off switches, chair arms etc) before your start work and after you have finished. - For all volunteers and students except school students, we need to see an enhanced DBS disclosure and take note of the number - Tell the Senior Teacher or admin team if you see anything about the building or garden that concerns you. - If you are unhappy about any aspect of your time in school, discuss this with your supervisor, and where necessary, follow the Complaints Procedure which is displayed on the wall and is on the school website.
+People who need to contact you should call the school office on 020 8520 4919. - Smoking is not permitted on or near the site, or in the presence of children. - Don't eat, drink or chew gum in the main nursery; you are invited to eat your lunch in the staff room. - The staff toilet is in the staff room.
+The accessible toilet is in the main lobby. - Follow the school's Health & Safety practice, for example: take care when lifting heavy equipment, bending at the knee, and use an elephant stool or the small steps if you need to reach up high, e.g. to put up a display. - If you are to sit at a desk, use the antiseptic wipes provided to clean your workstation (keyboard, phone, screen, on/off switches, chair arms etd) before your start work and after you have finished - For all volunteers and students except school students, we need to see an enhanced DBS disclosure and take note of the number. - Tell the Senior Teacher or admin team if you see anything about the building or garden that concerns you. - If you are unhappy about any aspect of your time in school, discuss this with your supervisor, and where necessary, follow the Complaints Procedure which is displayed on the wall and is on the school website.